GabrielOnike/tradingeconomics/readMe.md

 README

-SUMMARY : ServerSide Application that displays 30years of GDP data of selected countries in a list
+ABOUT : ServerSide Application that displays 30years of GDP data of selected countries in a list Data gotten from TradingEconomics API.

 TECHNOLOGIES: JavaScript, Express, NodeJS, SocketIO, HandleBars